Mrmachinepro/Mr.Machine_scan/README.md

 ________________________________________________________________
 ![Capture](https://github.com/Mrmachinepro/Mr.Machine_scan/blob/main/Capture.PNG)

-+ just put the web URL of website or subdomain of the website that you want to scan it
++ IF you use option 1 : just put the web URL of website or subdomain of the website.
++ If you use option 2 : make ready multi websites domain in to txt file and load it to 2 option .

 # and try to use it for ethical purpose